 So, how can you determine the value for your digital marketing agency?
 Well, with some patience and a little math know-how, you’ll be on the right track to working out a suitable net worth for your agency.

 Calculating EBITDA Value

 Calculating the EBITDA Multiple is a good way to get started.
 As we’ve already mentioned, EBITDA stands for earnings before interest, taxes, depreciation, and amortization.
-It is effectively a measure of your business’ overall return on investment; as such, it’s clear to see how this calculation can offer good value for business owners and potential buyers.
+It is effectively a measure of your business’s overall return on investment; as such, it’s clear to see how this calculation can offer good value for business owners and potential buyers.

 The different aspects of the EBITDA calculation are important aspects of your agency value calculations, and you can use the resulting calculation to determine your firm’s overall success and competitiveness.
 Many business acquirers will often want to know about these calculations, as well as other basic information such as your brand’s cash flow, net profits, and the like.

-The EBITDA multiple margin can be calculated simply by dividing the EBITDA value by the total revenue for your firm.
+The EBITDA multiple margins can be calculated simply by dividing the EBITDA value by the total revenue for your firm.
 Once you have done so, you can then look at how your agency’s worth compares to the value of other rival firms.